open-plan-tool/documentation/docs/model/components.rst

 that requires the consumer not only to pay for the aggregated energy consumption in a time period (eg. kWh electricity), but also for the maximum peak demand (load, eg. kW power) towards the grid of the energy provider within a specific pricing period.

-In the open_plan tool, this information is gathered in the provider assets with:
+In the open-plan-tool, this information is gathered in the provider assets with:

     - :const:`multi_vector_simulator.utils.constants_json_strings.PEAK_DEMAND_PRICING_PERIOD` as the period used in peak demand pricing.
 Possible values are 1 (yearly), 2 (half-yearly), 3 (each trimester), 4 (quaterly), 6 (every 2 months) and 12 (each month).
 If you have a `simulation_duration` < 365 days, the periods will still be set up assuming a year!
 This means, that if you are simulating 14 days, you will never be able to have more than one peak demand pricing period in place.

     - :const:`multi_vector_simulator.utils.constants_json_strings.PEAK_DEMAND_PRICING` as the costs per peak load unit, eg. kW

-To represent the peak demand pricing, the open_plan tool adds a "transformer" that is optimized with specific operation and maintenance costs per year equal to the PEAK_DEMAND_PRICING for each of the pricing periods.
+To represent the peak demand pricing, the open-plan-tool adds a "transformer" that is optimized with specific operation and maintenance costs per year equal to the PEAK_DEMAND_PRICING for each of the pricing periods.
 For two peak demand pricing periods, the resulting dispatch could look as following:

 .. image:: ../images/Model_Assumptions_Peak_Demand_Pricing_Dispatch_Graph.png